-- ÿ Claims a tax treaty benefit or exemption that doesn't exist or is obviously false, or - ÿ Has not been completed in sufficient detail to allow determination of the correctness of the tax treaty benefit or exemption claimed.
+- Claims a tax treaty benefit or exemption that doesn't exist or is obviously false, or - Has not been completed in sufficient detail to allow determination of the correctness of the tax treaty benefit or exemption claimed.

-You should keep a copy of Form 8233 for your records.
-You should give a copy to the nonresident alien individual and attach a copy to the Form 1042 that you file with the IRS.
+You should keep a copy of Form 8233 for your records and give a copy to the nonresident alien individual.
 Each copy must include any attachments originally provided by the nonresident alien.

-Students, teachers, and researchers.
-Alien students, teachers, and researchers can also use Form 8233 to claim exemption from withholding of tax on pay for services that is exempt from U.S. tax under a tax treaty.
+Students, teachers, and researchers.Alien students, teachers, and researchers can also use Form 8233 to claim exemption from withholding of tax on pay for services that is exempt from U.S. tax under a tax treaty.